Oscar winners 2025: See who took home the Academy Award

 By Dan Heching, CNN

-(CNN) — The 97th Academy Awards are in progress in Hollywood, with all eyes on who will be taking home Oscar gold.
+(CNN) — A lucky group of people have gone home with Oscar gold.

+“Anora,” the dramatic comedy from director Sean Baker, was the night’s big winner at the 97th Academy Awards, taking home five awards including best picture and best actress for star Mikey Madison.

-Hosted for the first time by Conan O’Brien, the Oscars ceremony will bring to a close an award season overshadowed by January’s Los Angeles wildfires that devastated the city and affected many in the industry.
+Hosted for the first time by Conan O’Brien, the Oscars ceremony brought to a close an award season overshadowed by January’s Los Angeles wildfires that devastated the city and affected many in the industry.

 The show began with a special package of film clips that paid tribute to the city and ended with “We Love LA.”
 A chill-inducing performance by “Wicked” stars Ariana Grande and Cynthia Erivo followed.